maqsoodshah/flask-microservices/README.md

 #### [Installing Docker Engine and Docker Compose on Ubuntu](https://www.linode.com/docs/guides/installing-and-using-docker-on-ubuntu-and-debian/)

 ### Prepare the Environment
-* Create a directory for the microservice:
+* Create a directory for the microservices:
 ```
 mkdir flask-microservices
 ```